-7.9 Impairment of intangible assets, property, plant and equipment
+7.9 Impairment of intangible assets, property, plant and equipment assessment of the recoverable amount of such assets is performed.

 At each balance sheet date competent persons from or outside the Parent Company, review assets to determine whether there is an indication that the carrying value of an asset (intangible assets, property, plant and equipment) is impaired, i.e., to determine whether the carrying amount exceeds the recoverable amount of that asset.